moviemasher/moviemasher.js/images/build-docs/src/md/guides/end-user.md

 ## User Interface

-The Movie Masher user interface is divided into several panels that contain different views, inputs, and specialized controls which help structure and organize specific tasks.
+Developers are free to customize both the appearance and functionality of the editor, but the default user interface is divided into several panels that contain different views, inputs, and specialized controls which help structure and organize specific tasks:

 <!-- MAGIC:START (COLORSVG:replacements=black&src=svg/masher.svg) -->
 <svg width="640" height="360" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" viewbox="0 0 640 360" class='diagram'>